-The best recipe for jumbo bakery-style blueberry streusel muffins, loaded with berries and brown sugar oat crumble topping.
+This recipe makes a batch of jumbo bakery-style blueberry streusel muffins, loaded with berries and topped with a brown sugar and oat crumble.

-But these blueberry muffins, made with a buttermilk batter and topped with streusel, are damn good — and I don’t mind saying so.
+But these blueberry muffins, made with a buttermilk batter and topped with streusel, are seriously good — and I don’t mind saying so.

-This is a blueberry version of Big Strawberry Rhubarb Buttermilk Streusel Muffins, one of my most popular baking recipes.
+This is a blueberry version of my big strawberry rhubarb streusel muffins, one of my popular baking recipes.

 Those muffins are generously oversized, moist-textured muffins with just the right balance of sweetness, berries and buttery brown sugar topping.